-|Gameplay||How well the game mechanics work (player controls, game action, interface, etc.)||3.1|
+|Gameplay||How well the game mechanics work and the game plays.||3.0|

-|Personal Slant||How much you personally like the game, regardless of other attributes||2.6|
+|Personal Slant||A personal rating of the game, regardless of other attributes||2.6|

-|Sound / Music||The quality of the sound effects and/or music composition||2.6|
+|Sound / Music||The quality of the sound effects and/or music composition||2.7|

 Critic ReviewsMobyRanks are listed below.
 You can read here for more information about MobyRank.

-Game Informer Magazine
+Game Informer Magazine (Mar, 2001)